Privacy Policy

 When you submit a pole concern through AcreSeal, we may collect:

-- Contact information (optional) — name, phone number, email address
+- Contact information (optional) — phone number, email address

 - Location data — GPS coordinates captured at time of submission